The penalties for criminal sexual conduct 3rd degree are extremely serious and life altering.

-If you are a person convicted of criminal sexual conduct third degree, you will have to register with the Michigan Offender Registry either quarterly or three times a year.
+If you are a person convicted of criminal sexual conduct third degree, you will have to register with the Michigan Sex Offender Registry either quarterly or three times a year.

 Registering with the Michigan Sex Registry is a black mark on your criminal record forever.

-As an adult it may not only negatively affect your personal life, but your professional life as well.
-As a teenager it ruins any possibility of advancing your life to its fullest potential.
+As an adult, it may not only negatively affect your personal life, but your professional life as well.
+As a teenager, it ruins any possibility of advancing your life to its fullest potential.

 IN ORDER TO PROPERLY FIGHT THE MICHIGAN PENALTIES THAT COME ALONG WITH CSC THIRD DEGREE CHARGES – HERE IS WHAT YOU NEED:

-As soon as you learn that you are being either charged or are part of a criminal investigation for third degree criminal sexual conduct, you must contact attorney Nicole Blank Becker immediately!
+As soon as you learn that you are being either charged or are part of a criminal investigation for third degree criminal sexual conduct, you must contact Attorney Nicole Blank Becker immediately!
 It will be one of the best decisions you make to save your life and your freedom.

-It’s important to note that a majority of lawyers who do not routinely handle sex related cases are not aware of all the penalties and nuances that come along with being charged and sentenced to criminal sexual conduct third degree, thus they are not qulified to give you legal advice of any kind.
+It is important to note that a majority of lawyers who do not routinely handle sex related cases are not aware of all the penalties and nuances that come along with being charged and sentenced to criminal sexual conduct third degree, thus they are not qulified to give you legal advice of any kind.

 WHEN THE STAKES ARE THIS HIGH, YOU NEED THE ABSOLUTE BEST ON YOUR SIDE!
 YOU NEED ATTORNEY NICOLE BLANK BECKER!

-Nicole’s 20+ years of experience under her belt speak for itself.
+Nicole’s 20+ years of experience under her belt speaks for itself.
 Having been both a prosecutor and a criminal defense attorney, Nicole Blank Becker’s skills, along with her intense understanding of the law and Michigan sentencing guidelines, earned her the title of Chief of the Sex Crimes Unit.

-Nicole has either studied sentencing guidelines, read, charged, negotiated or went to jury trial on sex crimes everyday.
+Nicole has either studied sentencing guidelines, read, charged, negotiated, or went to jury trial on sex crimes everyday.
 As the prior Chief of the Sex Crime Unit, Nicole has truly seen it all.

-Nicole Blank Becker knows all of the idiosyncrasies that come along with sexual assault charges, and she will use those skills to get the absolute best possible outcome in the fight for your life.
+Nicole Blank Becker knows all of the idiosyncrasies that come along with sexual assault charges and she will use those skills to get the absolute best possible outcome in the fight for your life.